SalomePlatform/adao/doc/reference.rst

     "Observation", "ObservationError",
     "ObservationOperator"*

+  StoreInternalVariables
+    This boolean key allows to store default internal variables, mainly the current state during iterative optimization process.
+Be careful, this can be a numerically costly choice in certain calculation cases.
+The default is "False".

   StoreSupplementaryCalculations
     This list indicates the names of the supplementary variables that can be available at the end of the algorithm.
 It involves potentially costly